 Why do you need an Arduino Classroom?

 This Arduino Classroom is a work in progress.
-As of 9/2/14 the first eight chapters of Arduino 101 are posted.
-I expect all 12 chapters of Arduino 101 to be finished by mid-fall.
+Some of the above information may change as we learn more about the needs of our students.
+As of 12/5/14 the first eight chapters of Arduino 101 are posted.
+We expect all 12 chapters of Arduino 101 to be finished and posted by the end of the year.
 Each chapter will be modified as feedback from readers dictates improvements.

 What hardware will you need for this course?